yuheiLin/Bigdata_analysis_HW2/README.md

 ## Parameter Tuning in GBM

 * Tuning GBM parameters:
- 1. n_estimators(500): <br>I first try 20 30..80, and I found higher values get highe accuracy.
+ 1. n_estimators(500): <br>I first try 20 30..80, and I found higher values get higher accuracy.
 Therefore, I try 50 100..650 and found there is no significant grow after 500, and I predict 500 is the best.(In fact 650 is a bit higher)
  2. min_samples_split(200),max_depth(9): <br>Test min_sample_split for 200 400..1000 and max_depth for 5 7...15, and I found (200,9) is the best.
  3. min_samples_leaf(70): <br> Test 30 40...190, and 70 is the best.
  4. max_features(8): <br> Test 2,4,6,8,10 and 8 is the best.